Why dancers need creative rest

 - Restore our enthusiasm, passion, and love for the art of dance.

-- Encourage students to rest outside the studio, to use their break time wisely, and to limit their schedules so that they are not overwhelmed.
-To learn more, check out this blog post: Letting Kids Be Kids in the Dance Studio;
+- Encourage students to rest outside the studio, to use their class or rehearsal break time wisely, and to limit their schedules so that they are not overwhelmed; help them to set appropriate training schedules and balance their outside interests and goals with their dance life; and encourage them enjoy life milestones and meaningful activities like birthday parties, family celebrations and activities, homecoming, prom, graduation.
+To learn more, check out this blog post: Letting Kids Be Kids in the Dance Studio.

 - Check out The Holistic Guide to Journaling for Dance Students to help your students start a meaningful journal practice that will help them grow in dance technique, artistry, and social-emotional skills.

 - Check out these Goal-Setting Worksheets to help your students set and achieve meaningful goals that will benefit them in and out of the dance studio!

 - Check out The Dance Games Bundle for educational and fun dance activities you can use to create more joy in your classes all year long!

 - Most importantly, we work against the industry standard that says “more is always better,” that you always have to be “on” and “go for it,” and that you are going to be left behind if you aren’t hustling 110 percent 24/7.

 Some of my favorite creative rest dance activities